louis-tru/quark/docs/CURRENT_WORK.md

 coverage/composition, dispatch shape, buffer upload/reuse, and reducing CPU-to-GPU synchronization.

-The Metal coverage kernel now uses one `16 * sampleGrid`-thread group per 16x16
-tile.
-Each thread computes one complete Y-sample row, evaluating every relevant edge only once and producing a 64-bit inside mask.
-After one threadgroup barrier, the same threads cooperatively merge and write all tile pixels.
-This removes per-pixel repeated edge traversal without requiring atomics or subgroup-shuffle support, and the mapping supports sample grids 1, 2, and 4.
+The current Metal coverage experiment uses one 32-thread group for two horizontal 16x16 tiles.
+Each tile gets 16 threads, one per pixel row.
+A thread loops over that row's four Y samples, scans GPU backdrop events for initial winding, evaluates tile edges into private delta storage, and directly accumulates/writes the row's coverage.
+This matches the fastest CPU-backdrop kernel shape while keeping backdrop calculation on the GPU.

 ### Compute AA Experiment Branches

-- `experiment/compute-aa-row-mask` at `706ec42bc`: saved GPU-backdrop-event
+- `experiment/compute-aa-row-mask` now points at `9bf955c3e`, replacing the
-  baseline with shared `windingDelta`, `insideMask`, barrier, and the older compute clear/composite test passes.
+  rejected all-shared/three-compute-pass route with the GPU-backdrop, private-delta/shared-mask baseline plus its recorded measurements.
 - `experiment/compute-aa-cpu-backdrop` at `8e8e2682a`: saved CPU-backdrop and
   private-delta experiment.
 It also replaces compute clear/composite with one normal render pass that clears and blends the coverage atlas.
 Latest measured